meow306/meow306/README.md

 #### I am a programmer from Mumbai .
 I'm currently in my fourth year of studying  Computer science and engineering.
 I am an enthusiastic and social person who loves to take up new challenges and learn new skills.
 I love meeting new people, exchanging ideas and spreading knowledge and positivity.
 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/2646423/screenshots/5507196/computer.gif">
-- 🔭 I’m currently working on Skin Cancer Detection
+- 🔭 I’m currently working on Skin Cancer Detection using ML
 - 🌱 I’m currently learning about finance,ML,AI
 - 📫 How to reach me: apurva4dudhe@gmail.com
 - ⚡ Fun fact: I love meditation,yoga and living a healthy and active lifestyle